jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

 * Add support for other entities (institution, budget, etc.)

 * Better test case coverage.

-* Possibly some macro code (i.e., wrappers for generating specific variants), e.g. wrappers for:

-  * booking dividend payments from a share.

 * Possibly write a set of generally-usable command-line tools for basic handling of reading/writing activities, based on existing set of simple examples (but in a separate module).